wp-plugins/wp-spreadplugin/readme.txt

 Please have look at the file `/wp-content/plugins/wp-spreadplugin/css/spreadplugin.css` and search for `.spreadshirt-article #price-`.
 Depending on what kind of price you want to hide uncomment the line.

+= How do I get the category Id? =

+1. You must have already created a category in your spreadshirt shop, if not, please do so, now.
+Please refer to spreadshirt, if you don't know how.
+2. Please open your normal spreadshirt shop (shopid.spreadshirt.net).
+In my case: http://pr3ss-play.spreadshirt.de/
+3. Choose a category from the category selection.
+4. The url of your shop has changed to `http://pr3ss-play.spreadshirt.de/winter-C269237` in my case
+5. The category Id in this case is `269237` (the numbers after the "-C" part)
+6. Paste this number in the `shop_category=""` variable.
+7. Save and done.

 == Screenshots ==

 1. The Output 1